UjjwalRaj18/UjjwalRaj18/README.md

-- 👋 Hey, I’m Ujjwal Raj (He/Him) 🧿3rd Yr CompSci Co-Op Student @McMasterU
+- 👋 Hey, I’m Ujjwal Raj (He/Him) 🧿3rd Yr CompSci Co-Op Student @McMaster University.
 - Humanity above everything 🧿, Always.
 - Deans List 2021-2022.
 -  IQ of 122 - got the certificate too 😌 .
 - Recently completed reading thinking, fast and slow.
-- Fav documentary - Blackberry/Social Network
+- Fav documentary - Blackberry/Social Network.
 - 📫 You can reach to me via ujjwalraj2003@outlook.com or if you want to go hiking let me know.
 - To get to know more about me let's connect on linkedin.
 - Heartfelt Thanks for reading the above, Looking forward to chat ☺️!